UniversalDependencies/docs/_quc/index.md

 set B subject marker.
 The subject of a transitive verb takes a set A subject marker and a set B object marker.
 If the verb is passivised or antipassivised then the only remaining marker is a set B marker.

 There are no copulas but there is an existential word *kʼo* meaning something like "existent".
+Another non-verbal predicate is *rajawaxik* "necessary".

-## Language-specific relations
+### Language-specific relations

 * [`dep:ss`]() Used for status suffixes
 * [`dep:agr`]() Used for clitic agreement markers